kimitya/BIS2024/README.md

 **- Pilot business process description as far as possible - how exactly will we use the model in the existing business process?**

-Which BTs will be covered from a technical point of view in the first iteration: o   Development of a prototype system based on analyzing consumption data and proposing alternatives. o   Development and testing of a basic API for integration with user databases and third-party services. o   Development of an interface to visualize current consumption and suggestions. o   What won't be closed: o   Deep analysis and forecasting based on multiple external factors (e.g., weather, time of day) will be deferred to later iterations. o   Integration with external tech sales companies. o   A full real-time appliance health monitoring system to predict breakdowns.
+Which BTs will be covered from a technical point of view in the first iteration:
+*   Development of a prototype system based on analyzing consumption data and proposing alternatives.
+*   Development and testing of a basic API for integration with user databases and third-party services.
+*   Development of an interface to visualize current consumption and suggestions.
+*   What won't be closed:
+*   Deep analysis and forecasting based on multiple external factors (e.g., weather, time of day) will be deferred to later iterations.
+*   Integration with external tech sales companies.
+*   A full real-time appliance health monitoring system to predict breakdowns.

--Which BTs will be covered from a technical point of view for the second iteration: o   Start collecting data from real users for further analysis. o   Improving the prediction algorithm based on the collected data. o   Testing integration with external databases and APIs. o   Improving the user interface based on feedback from the test group.
+-Which BTs will be covered from a technical point of view for the second iteration:
+*   Start collecting data from real users for further analysis.
+*   Improving the prediction algorithm based on the collected data.
+*   Testing integration with external databases and APIs.
+*   Improving the user interface based on feedback from the test group.

-- Which BTs will be covered from a technical perspective for the third iteration: o   Introduction of additional features to analyze external factors (e.g. weather conditions) in forecasting. o   Scaling up testing and engagement with real home appliance suppliers. o   Optimize and improve the accuracy of the appliance condition monitoring system.
+- Which BTs will be covered from a technical perspective for the third iteration:
+*   Introduction of additional features to analyze external factors (e.g. weather conditions) in forecasting.
+*   Scaling up testing and engagement with real home appliance suppliers.
+*   Optimize and improve the accuracy of the appliance condition monitoring system.

-**- Description of the result in terms of code quality and reproducibility** o   The code should be structured, support modularity for easy updating of individual parts of the system (analysis algorithms, interface, etc.). o   The system should be easily deployable in different environments (locally and on a server), using containers (Docker) or CI/CD. o   Documentation should be complete, with instructions on how to run, configure and use the API.
+**- Description of the result in terms of code quality and reproducibility**
+*   The code should be structured, support modularity for easy updating of individual parts of the system (analysis algorithms, interface, etc.).
+*   The system should be easily deployable in different environments (locally and on a server), using containers (Docker) or CI/CD.
+*   Documentation should be complete, with instructions on how to run, configure and use the API.

-**- Description of planned technical debt** o   Temporary use of basic forecasting algorithms instead of more sophisticated neural network solutions. o   Limited integration with external APIs in the initial stages (possibly manually collected data instead of automatic connectivity). o   Temporary lack of full monitoring and diagnostics of appliances.
+**- Description of planned technical debt**
+*   Temporary use of basic forecasting algorithms instead of more sophisticated neural network solutions.
+*   Limited integration with external APIs in the initial stages (possibly manually collected data instead of automatic connectivity).
+*   Temporary lack of full monitoring and diagnostics of appliances.

 **- What do we consider a successful pilot?
-Criteria for success and possible ways of project development ** o   Successful completion of the first iteration: The prototype should be operational and demonstrate the basic functions of the system.
-Evaluation of success is positive feedback from the first test users. o   Alpha test: Collect data from real users and improve the model based on them.
-A successful test is the adaptation of the model to a variety of usage scenarios. o   Integration with companies: Integration with at least one tech company will be considered a success, allowing the product to scale and offer real solutions to customers.
+Criteria for success and possible ways of project development **
+*   Successful completion of the first iteration: The prototype should be operational and demonstrate the basic functions of the system.
+Evaluation of success is positive feedback from the first test users.
+*   Alpha test: Collect data from real users and improve the model based on them.
+A successful test is the adaptation of the model to a variety of usage scenarios.
+*   Integration with companies: Integration with at least one tech company will be considered a success, allowing the product to scale and offer real solutions to customers.

 **1.3 What is included in the project/iteration scope, what is not included**

 Included:
-o   Development of a prototype system and basic data analytics. o   Data visualization and generation of technique replacement recommendations. o   Basic user interface. o   API for integration with external databases.
+*   Development of a prototype system and basic data analytics.
+*   Data visualization and generation of technique replacement recommendations.
+*   Basic user interface.
+*   API for integration with external databases.

 Not included:
-o   Full-fledged forecasting based on complex factors (time of day, weather, regional peculiarities). o   Diagnosis and prediction of machinery breakdowns. o   Full integration with retailers and marketplaces.
+*   Full-fledged forecasting based on complex factors (time of day, weather, regional peculiarities).
+*   Diagnosis and prediction of machinery breakdowns.
+*   Full integration with retailers and marketplaces.

 **1.4 Solution prerequisites**

-To create a system that meets the needs of the business and users, we consider the following prerequisites: o   Data used: Interaction with resource consumption data (electricity, water, gas), appliance characteristics, external factors (weather, regional characteristics) and financial indicators (cost of resources in the region).
-This data will come from user bases as well as external sources via APIs. o   Forecasting horizon: Consumption forecasting will be for short-term (1-3 months) and medium-term (6-12 months) periods.
-This will allow users to see both the immediate benefit of replacing appliances and the long-term savings. o   Model granularity: Forecasts and recommendations will be built at the individual appliance level as well as aggregated at the household level.
-Additionally, region-level analysis will be considered to account for regional factors and external conditions. o   Data and technology selection rationale: Using consumption data and external factors, the model can accurately predict future resource consumption and provide personalized recommendations for appliance replacement.
+To create a system that meets the needs of the business and users, we consider the following prerequisites:
+*   Data used: Interaction with resource consumption data (electricity, water, gas), appliance characteristics, external factors (weather, regional characteristics) and financial indicators (cost of resources in the region).
+This data will come from user bases as well as external sources via APIs.
+*   Forecasting horizon: Consumption forecasting will be for short-term (1-3 months) and medium-term (6-12 months) periods.
+This will allow users to see both the immediate benefit of replacing appliances and the long-term savings.
+*   Model granularity: Forecasts and recommendations will be built at the individual appliance level as well as aggregated at the household level.
+Additionally, region-level analysis will be considered to account for regional factors and external conditions.
+*   Data and technology selection rationale: Using consumption data and external factors, the model can accurately predict future resource consumption and provide personalized recommendations for appliance replacement.
 Machine learning and time-series forecasting algorithms (e.g., ARIMA, LSTM) will allow processing historical data and suggesting optimal alternatives to users, taking into account their preferences and external conditions.

 ## 2. Data Scientist methodology

 **2.1 Problem Statement**

-From the Data Scientist perspective, the main technical challenges are: o   Create a system that will analyze resource consumption parameters and suggest some alternatives for home appliances.
-The model will be based on historical data and characteristics of available appliances. o   Building predictive models to determine future resource consumption based on time series, including seasonal and external factors, like weather. o   Integrate business rules to select the most efficient solutions in terms of machinery replacement.
-The system will take into account user preferences and utility cost reduction goals. o   Identify unexpected consumption spikes that may indicate malfunctioning appliances or changes in user habits.
+From the Data Scientist perspective, the main technical challenges are:
+*   Create a system that will analyze resource consumption parameters and suggest some alternatives for home appliances.
+The model will be based on historical data and characteristics of available appliances.
+*   Building predictive models to determine future resource consumption based on time series, including seasonal and external factors, like weather.
+*   Integrate business rules to select the most efficient solutions in terms of machinery replacement.
+The system will take into account user preferences and utility cost reduction goals.
+*   Identify unexpected consumption spikes that may indicate malfunctioning appliances or changes in user habits.

 **2.2 Solution Block Diagram**